 Jack E. Skaggs

-After solidifying his strong background in general litigation matters, Jack started working closely with Carla Cox on her large docket of matters for healthcare providers.
-After learning from one of the best in the business, Jack now focuses on this area and represents many long-term care, skilled nursing, assisted living, hospice, home health, and other health care providers on appeals from reviews, surveys, and enforcement actions imposed by the Texas Health and Human Services Commission and Centers for Medicare and Medicaid Services.
+Jack focuses two main areas.
+First, Jack represents many long-term care, skilled nursing, assisted living, hospice, home health, and other health care providers in litigation and administrative law hearings related to reviews, surveys, and enforcement actions imposed by the Texas Health and Human Services Commission and Centers for Medicare and Medicaid Services.

 B.A., Austin College